Get Specialist Advice Now!

 Deductions made while calculating capital gains: According to the rules, certain deductions are allowed while calculating capital gains tax.
 Typically, in the case of long-term capital gains, the indexed cost of acquisition and improvement is deducted to reach the true or fair estimate of your profit.
 This allows you to make adjustments as per the existing inflationary trends, while taking into account the cost of improvements that you might have made in the capital asset.
 The expenditure of getting the asset transferred in your name is also adjusted.

 Conclusion: Thus, it is important to know what capital gain is, before beginning your investment journey.
 Always remember to choose a viable investment plan for your hard-earned money.
-You can select the Invest 4G plan from Canara HSBC Oriental Bank of Commerce Life Insurance, which provides the benefit of market-linked returns along with protection of life cover.
+You can select the Invest 4G plan from Canara HSBC Life Insurance, which provides the benefit of market-linked returns along with protection of life cover.
 This ULIP plan adds to your savings through wealth and loyalty boosters.